colors feelings website business

 Black represents and evokes the following feelings:

-Coaches with a power or control kind of vibe common with The Ruler brand archetype can make great use of black.
+Coaches with a power or control vibe common with The Ruler brand archetype can make great use of black.

 We chose the sage coaching brand archetype in a recent website design for a career coach in the UK, Marianne Welsh.
 It’s primarily grey/beige/gold with dashes of red to add a feeling of passion and energy.